-Caroline Kim concentrates her practice in the areas of mergers and acquisitions, corporate governance, and general corporate and securities matters.
+Caroline Kim is a member of the firm’s SEC Reporting and Compliance Group and concentrates her practice in the areas of mergers and acquisitions, corporate governance, and general corporate and securities matters.

 Prior to joining Skadden, Ms. Kim was an attorney at the U.S. Securities and Exchange Commission in the Division of Corporation Finance.
 She most recently served in the division’s Office of Rulemaking, where she worked on various rulemaking initiatives to implement Title IX of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Title I of the Jumpstart Our Business Startups Act.
 Previously, Ms. Kim was in the division’s Office of Natural Resources, where she worked on transactional and securities compliance matters relating to the Securities Act of 1933 and the Securities Exchange Act of 1934, including IPO and business combination registration statements, proxy statements, periodic and current reports, and confidential treatment requests.